wangjsty/service-binding-operator/examples/nodejs_etcd_operator/README.md

     resource: deploymentconfigs
 ```

-4. Add the labels to the deployment or deployment config
+4. Add the labels to the deployment or deployment config (Optional)

 ```
 oc label deployment node-todo-git 'connects-to=etcd' 'environment=demo'